Canon G9 X Mark II vs SL2

 - More flexible: Makes it possible to change lenses and thus to use specialty optics.

 - Longer lasting: Gets more shots (650 versus 235) out of a single battery charge.

 - Better lighting: Features a hotshoe and can thus hold and trigger an external flash gun.

 - More modern: Was introduced somewhat (5 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the SL2 is the clear winner of the contest (11 : 7 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+If the number of relative strengths (bullet points above) is taken as a guide, the SL2 is the clear winner of the contest (15 : 7 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you would like to check on the differences and similarities of other camera models, just use the search menu below.
 Alternatively, you can follow any of the listed hyperlinks for comparisons that others found interesting.

 - Canon 5D Mark III vs Fujifilm X-A5